Legal services for immigrants in Germany. Digital, personal, and clear.

 With the Opportunity Card, you can:

-• enter Germany and look for a skilled job;
+• enter Germany and look for qualified employment;

 • work up to 20 hours per week;